sweetgiggles201/sweetgiggles201/README.md

 🍓 Trump supporters, dry people, and atheists.

-✝️ If you throw blasphemy jokes towards Jesus, i don't joke like that.
+✝️ If you throw blasphemy jokes or anything disrespectful towards Jesus, i don't joke like that.
+I may not follow but that doesn't give you the right to disrespect Jesus around me.

 🕊️ Please don't joke about dark magic, witchcraft, or similar topics.